brainlife/docs/docs/tutorial/ezBIDS.md

 ### 5. Series Mapping

-This page allows you to verify and modify the identify of the imaging data, as well as provide additional information that will better describe the dataset.
+This page allows you to verify and modify the identity of the imaging data, as well as provide additional information that will better describe the dataset.

 You will notice on the left side of the page that the data has been labeled and grouped into a list of "like-minded" groups, specified by a group ID value (e.g. `#1`).
 The purpose of this grouping is to organize data that are the same but collected across separate subjects (or sessions).
 For example, each subject has an antomical T1w sequence collected, containing the same scan parameters, so ezBIDS groups these two sequences together for now.
 The number of sequences in each group is also provided (e.g. `2 objs`).
 When you make a modification to a group, it will be applied to all files in the group. thereby saving you time having to modify each sequence individually, though that is an option later on.